 What truly is a hard seltzer?
 For us its a gluten free fermented beverage made from real cane sugar.
 We add flavors and fruits but our focus is not to use adjuncts like dextrose.
 We keep it low cal, gluten free and fun.
 Our mixed cider ales are made with 49% apples and the rest malt base.
 Heck we might even find more creative styles not described here.

 Each of our beers serves as a tribute to a sacred beer drinking experience—whether you’re watching a baseball game, relaxing at home on a rainy day, or just catching up with friends at the local pub.
 Foolproof’s goal is to create a unique and fulfilling beer experience for you.
-Cheers!
-And remember, it’s Your Life.
+Your Life.
 Your Beer.

 Shebeen’s goal is pushing the envelope and challenging your taste buds by crafting unique artisanal dessert beers to culinary blends.
 Want to make a beer taste like a cannoli?
 Why not?
 How about a cucumber wasabi lager that pairs with your favorite sushi?
 If you can dream it, we can brew it.

 Like a fine-tuned automobile, Black Horse Garage Brewing will introduce you to powerful and smooth beers with a hint of class and prestige.
 Have a pint in our motor-themed taproom, or walk amongst some of the rarest and stunning automobiles in our Black Horse Garage museum.